matthewyancer/matthewyancer.github.io/_posts/2024-01-02-announcing-justtoofast-xml-library.md

-## Annoucing JustTooFast XML Library
+## Announcing JustTooFast XML Library

 Happy New Year!
 As part of the second release of the JustTooFast open-source project, I'm pleased to announce the immediate availability of the **JustTooFast.Xml library**.
 Developers can programmatically create XML documents using this library.